 The most authentic fishermen village that we found all around Mexico was undoubtedly Seybaplaya.
 Here you can observe the locals creating the fishing net by hand, fishermen boats with colourful flags all around waiting for a catch, the people living out of the sea, where the sea is not for tourism purposes but only for work, and a peaceful, a bit outdated atmosphere where usually the locals can meet only a very few tourists.
 If you are looking for a real experience, take a walk on the bay promenade to observe the real life of this fishing village.

 San Francisco de Campeche – An almost fully preserved colonial town

-Campeche is one of the least known and unrated colonial cities in Mexico, mostly bypassed by those visiting more famous destinations in the Yucatan peninsula.
-The city’s historic buildings are protected by decree to keep them from being destroyed or altered by the growth of the city.
+Campeche is one of the least known and unrated colonial cities in Mexico.
+It is mostly bypassed by those visiting more famous destinations in the Yucatan peninsula.
+The city’s historic buildings are protected by decree to keep them from being destroyed.
 Campeche was one of the most important ports in New Spain.
 It suffered more than twenty one major pirate attacks in the colonial era.

 An almost fully preserved colonial town of Campeche is a gem to experience on foot.
 The streets are lined with colourful buildings and the old defensive walls are preserved in large sections.
 There are a good number of restaurants and cage’s though not as many as one would expect, especially the farther you go away from the central plaza.